-Interim Police Chief Larry Stulce will spend the next few months evaluating the Police Department's organization and consider a possible return to participating in the St. Charles County's SWAT team.
+Interim Police Chief Larry Stulce will spend the next few months evaluating the 's organization and consider a possible return to participating in the St. Charles County's SWAT team.

 Stulce was hired in May for a six-month period while the city conducts a search for a replacement police chief.